Gold Education Β· gold durability

 Bracelets: Flexural Stress and Surface Contact

-Chain-style bracelets show wear at link contact points and clasp mechanisms, while bangle bracelets develop scratches on outer surfaces and may thin at high-contact areas.
+Bracelets experience continuous flexing as the wrist moves, creating fatigue stress in links and solder joints.
+Surface contact with desks and hard surfaces causes abrasion on outer surfaces.
+Chain-style bracelets show wear at link contact points and clasp mechanisms, while bangles develop scratches on outer surfaces and may thin at high-contact areas.

 Necklaces and Chains: Clasp and Link Wear

 Necklaces experience relatively gentle wear compared to rings or bracelets.
 The chain hangs freely, avoiding surface contact, but clasp mechanisms undergo stress during fastening/unfastening.
-Link wear occurs at articulation points, and pendants may cause localized wear where they contact the chain.
+Fine chains (1mm or less) are more vulnerable to wear and breakage than substantial chains (2mm+).

 Earrings: Minimal Wear Conditions

+Earrings experience the least wear of common jewelry types β€” protected by position, minimal surface contact, and limited chemical exposure.
 Well-made gold earrings can last decades with minimal visible wear, making them suitable for higher-karat gold that would be impractical for rings.

 Wear Patterns by Karat Weight